hemantborana/TCS-iON-RIO-Retail-Sales-Forecasting/README.md

 Python 3.8+
 pip package manager

-🤝 Contributing
+##🤝 Contributing
-This is an internship project, but suggestions and feedback are welcome:
+-This is an internship project, but suggestions and feedback are welcome:

-Fork the repository
+-Fork the repository
-Create a feature branch
+-Create a feature branch
-Make your improvements
+-Make your improvements
-Submit a pull request
+-Submit a pull request

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.